AudioBible/KJV/MUSIC.md

 ## Music Video on YouTube

 **Note:** Some songs may have explicit language.
 Please don't judge people for the language they use or their personality.
 Listen the message they are saying.
+Most of all please share the love with others!

 ![12004556-explicit-content](images/12004556-explicit-content.jpg)